Skip to content

 • aggregator_endpoint

-• backend node list used in proxy mode
+• List of backend nodes in proxy mode.

 DW_AGGREGATOR_MODE=standalone